I love sharing hair tips with others. It's amazing the difference a good hair day can make!

 - Fine: People with fine hair have very soft and thin individual strands.
 Fine hair tends to be fly-away and hard to curl.
 It can take well to chemicals, but gets damaged easily, especially if overly processed.

 - Medium: Medium textured hair is also described as normal texture.
 If your hair is normal textured, it generally takes perms and curls well.
-It is the most manageable and the most common texture in hair type.
+It is the most manageable and the most common texture in hair types.

 - Coarse: Coarse hair strands are very thick and somewhat wiry feeling.
 The best part about this hair texture is that it's very strong.
 This means it doesn't damage easily.
 The not-so-great thing about this hair is that it requires a longer time to process and doesn't take well to chemical treatments.